There is nothing more disconcerting than running your hand through your hair and finding several hairs, or even a clump of hair in your hand.

 For most people, their hair is an integral part of who they are, dealing with hair shedding can be extremely difficult.
 However, by understanding why it happens, you can learn how to prevent it and restore your locks, as well as your confidence.

-Why Hair Shedding Happens?
+Why does Hair Shedding happen?

 It’s important to note that everyone sheds hair.
 It’s normal for the old ones to fall out and be replaced.
 In fact, its an essential part of maintaining that glossy finish, which you love so much.